MicrosoftDocs/visualstudio-docs/docs/debugger/supported-code-changes-csharp.md

 ---
 title: "Supported Code Changes (C# and Visual Basic)"
-description: Understand what code changes are supported when you are using the Edit and Continue feature while debugging a C# or Visual Basic project in Visual Studio. ms.date: "08/11/2023" ms.topic: "conceptual"
+description: Understand what code changes are supported when you're using the Edit and Continue feature while debugging a C# or Visual Basic project in Visual Studio. ms.date: "10/24/2023" ms.topic: "conceptual"
 dev_langs:
   - "CSharp"